Rowing at the 1964 Summer Olympics – Men's eight: Background

 This was the 14th appearance of the event.
 Rowing had been on the programme in 1896 but was cancelled due to bad weather.
 The men's eight has been held every time that rowing has been contested, beginning in 1900.

-The United States was the dominant nation in the event, with the nation winning eight Olympic straight men's eight competitions from 1920 to 1956 before a surprise fifth-place finish in 1960.
+The United States was the dominant nation in the event, with the nation winning eight straight Olympic men's eight competitions from 1920 to 1956 before a surprise fifth-place finish in 1960.
 This time, the Americans were represented by the Vesper Boat Club.
 Germany had risen as a power as well—the United Team was the reigning Olympic gold medalist and West Germany had taken silver at the 1961 European Rowing Championships, gold at the 1962 World Rowing Championships, and gold at the 1963 European Rowing Championships.
 Other significant contenders included Canada (the 1963 Pan American Games champions) and Australia (1962 British Empire and Commonwealth Games winners).

 Cuba, Egypt, and South Korea each made their debut in the event.
 Canada and the United States each made their 12th appearance, tied for most among nations to that point.